What is Summary Judgment (Rule 56) in Massachusetts

 In order to motion for summary judgment, the moving party must be satisfied that no other facts are needed for the court to be able to make an informed decision.
 Summary judgment is usually filed for after discovery, the fact finding portion of litigation where all parties are required to disclose information to the other side about the matter at issue, has commenced.
 The discovery portion of litigation usually exposes the facts, the big outstanding questions, and the controversies that cannot seem to be agreed upon by the opposing parties.
 Once a moving party is confident that no additional information is needed to ensure success on at least one of their main points, they may motion for summary judgment so they can continue on the matters that are still in controversy.
 This motion requires the law be on the moving party’s side —thus the “entitled to judgment as a matter of law” part, showing that the facts, applied to the law, support a finding in favor of the moving party.

-Filing for summary judgment can also be used a tactical decision by an attorney.
-If the motion for summary judgment is denied, the claim is not dismissed.
-It simply carries on as if nothing had happened and will be adjudicated on the merits at trial, should a settlement not be reached.
-An attorney must certify that they believe they have a legitimate basis to motion for summary judgment, however, which ensures that frivolous motions are not made that may waste the court’s time and resources.
+Filing for summary judgment can also be used a tactical decision by a Massachusetts personal injury attorney.
+If the motion for summary judgment is denied, the claim is not dismissed. it simply carries on as if nothing had happened and will be adjudicated on the merits at trial, should a settlement not be reached. a Wakefield personal injury lawyer must certify that they believe they have a legitimate basis to motion for summary judgment, however, which ensures that frivolous motions are not made that may waste the court’s time and resources.

 Boston, Massachusetts Injury Attorneys